Mhoira Leng: Qualifications and early career

-Leng studied medicine at the University of Aberdeen, graduating MBChB in 1987, and became a Member of the Royal College of Physicians in 1990.
-She became a Fellow of the Royal College of Physicians (Glasgow) in 1999, and Fellow of the Royal College of Physicians (Edinburgh) in 2001.
-Leng was employed for 10 years in the NHS in North East Scotland, as senior consultant and honorary senior lecturer at the University of Aberdeen and a clinical lead in palliative care developments.
-Leng then went on to work full time to develop palliative care internationally.
+Leng studied medicine at the University of Aberdeen, graduating with MB ChB in 1987.
+She became a Member of the Royal College of Physicians in 1990, a Fellow of the Royal College of Physicians (Glasgow) in 1999, and Fellow of the Royal College of Physicians (Edinburgh) in 2001.
+Leng was employed for ten years in the NHS Scotland in North East Scotland as senior consultant, an honorary senior lecturer at the University of Aberdeen and as a clinical lead in palliative care developments.
+Leng then went on to work full-time to develop palliative care internationally.